 \section{EFFECT OF ATOMIC VELOCITY DISTRIBUTION ON THE STATISTICAL PROPERTIES OF THE MICROLASER}

-As we mentioned briefly in the introduction, atomic velocity selectors are not perfect and eventually the atoms passing through the microlaser cavity will have some velocity distribution.
-In this section, we are going to illustrate the effect of this velocity spread of the atoms on the statistical properties of a single field mode of the microlaser cavity.
-It might be expected that the velocity spread of the atoms will destroy the flat probability regions highlighted in the previous sections, but a quick look at Fig. \ref{pn} tells us that this is not correct.
-In fact, including a variety of interaction times is going to average the flat regions in the probability distribution corresponding to each value of \(\tau _{{\mathop{\rm int}}}\) and we end up with a persistent flat probability distribution whose width and height is a function of the relative atomic velocity spread as shown in Fig. \ref{pn20}.
-In this figure, we show that a relative velocity spread of 20\% maintains the flat regions in \(P_{\rm{\alpha }} \left( n \right)\), corresponding to \(g\tau _{{\mathop{\rm int}} }\)=0.8 and \(r/\gamma = 50\).
+As we mentioned briefly in the introduction, atomic velocity selectors are not perfect, and eventually the atoms passing through the microlaser cavity will have some velocity distribution.
+In this section, we illustrate the effect of this velocity spread of the atoms on the statistical properties of the field of one mode inside the microlaser cavity.
+It might be expected that the velocity spread of the atoms would destroy the flat probability regions highlighted in the previous sections, but a quick look at Fig. \ref{pn} tells us that this expectation is not correct.
+In fact, the inclusion of a variety of interaction times will average the flat regions in the probability distribution corresponding to each value of \(\tau _{{\mathop{\rm int}}}\), and we end up with a persistent flat probability distribution whose width and height is a function of the relative atomic velocity spread as shown in Fig. \ref{pn20}.
+In this figure, we show that a relative velocity spread of 20\% maintains the flat regions in \(P_{\rm{\alpha }} \left( n \right)\) and consequently the super-poissonian character of the distribution.

-A vacuum trapping state is special trapping state where the cavity field is trapped at the vacuum state and occurs when the condition \(g\tau _{{\mathop{\rm int}} } \sqrt {1 + 1} = n\pi\) applies.
-This state, like other trapping states is characterized by a sharp dip in the plot of the mean number of photons.
-It is evident that the randomness in the interaction time \(\tau _{{\mathop{\rm int}} }\)will destroy this condition and remove the resonances from the microlaser behavior.
-This is shown in Fig. \ref{trapping} where the mean number of photons in a vacuum trapping state is plotted for relative velocity distribution widths of .002\%, .02\%, .1\%, 0.2\%, 1\% and 2\%.
-It is notable that the trapping state is very sensitive to velocity distribution width.
+A vacuum trapping state is a special trapping state where the cavity field is trapped at the vacuum state and occurs when the condition \(g\tau _{{\mathop{\rm int}} } \sqrt {1 + 1} = n\pi\) is satisfied.
+This state, like other trapping states, is characterized by a sharp dip in the plot of the mean number of photons.
+It is evident that the randomness in the interaction time \(\tau _{{\mathop{\rm int}} }\) will destroy this condition and remove the resonances from the microlaser behavior.
+We illustrate this behavior in Fig. \ref{trapping} where the mean number of photons in a vacuum trapping state is plotted for relative velocity distribution widths of .02\%, .1\%, 0.2\%, 1\% and 2\%.
+It is notable that the vacuum trapping state is very sensitive to the velocity distribution width.